andesol/sheety/README.md

 # Sheety

-!
-In development

-A minimal library to save and retrieve data on Google Sheets, using DjangoORM-like syntax
+Small wrapper to save and retrieve data on Google Sheets, using DjangoORM-like syntax

 ## Documentation